School of Psychology

 A solid foundation through the overall study of psychology during the first and second years

 Education in the fundamentals of psychology, as well as liberal arts and language education, is emphasized in the first two years.
 Students take "Psychology" from the general education curriculum and "Introductory Psychology", a required subject for the department, to lay the groundwork for the study of psychology, so that students may proceed into the field of their choice .

 The curriculum for first- and second-year psychology students is designed to build foundations for future studies and heighten interest in psychology.
 Some of the courses include "Various Areas of Modern Psychology, Statistics for Psychology", and "Seminar on Data Processing for Psychology".

 A specialized curriculum made up of diversified courses

-The School of Psychology has a new program that enables students to study psychology for three weeks at Griffith University in Australia.
-Students who have taken advantage of this program often choose to participate in other study abroad programs through several academic student exchange agreements with overseas universities, and some students choose to continue their education at graduate schools in the US after completing undergraduate studies.
+The School of Psychology has a program that enables students to study psychology for three weeks at Griffith University in Australia.
+Students who have taken advantage of this program often choose to participate in other study abroad programs through several academic student exchange agreements with overseas universities, and some students choose to continue their education at graduate schools in the United States after completing undergraduate studies.